shashankkotyan/EvoSeed/README.md

 ```
 @article{kotyan2024EvoSeed,
   title = {Breaking Free: How to Hack Safety Guardrails in Black-Box Diffusion Models!,
-  author = {Kotyan, Shashank and Mao, Po-Yuan and Vargas, Danilo Vasconcellos, Chen and Pin-Yu},
+  author = {Kotyan, Shashank and Mao, Po-Yuan and Chen, Pin-Yu and Vargas, Danilo Vasconcellos},
   year = {2024},
   month = may,
   number = {arXiv:2402.04699},